MrDonhimself/About/README.md

 - 👋 Hi, I’m @MrDonhimself
 - 👀 I’m interested in Privacy & Security
 - 🌱 I’m currently learning CPP
-- 💞️ I’m looking to collaborate with anyone!
+- 💞️ I’m looking to collaborate with cypherpunk enthusiast's trying to change the world!
 - 📫 How to reach me @PGP D89F 8B83 D852 A9B6 838A  A4B4 802B 592C 8A64 D283

 -----BEGIN PGP PUBLIC KEY BLOCK-----